 Kenosha Pass Accessibility

 Compared to other passes, Kenosha is one of the most easily accessible.
 US Highway 285 is a well-maintained, paved road that is full of gentle curves and grades.
-Although it is slightly more challenging on the western side, most passenger vehicles are able to easily traverse Kenosha Pass.
+Although it is slightly more challenging on the western side, most passenger vehicles can easily traverse Kenosha Pass.

 At the summit of the pass, there are large, often-crowded parking areas on both sides of the road.
 There are bathrooms located near the campgrounds, but there is no running water.
 Just past the Kenosha Pass heading west, there is another parking lot with an overlook of the sweeping South Park area.